-From sculptor to conceptual artist: To celebrate what would have been his 100th birthday, the Von der Heydt Museum is honouring Guido Jendritzko (1925, Kirchhain/Niederlausitz – 2009, Wuppertal) with an exhibition.
-The exhibition provides an insight into the extensive and diverse body of work of the Branden-burg-born, Berlin-trained artist and Documenta participant.
-The exhibition ran-ges from his early sculptures and graphics to his action and performance art of the 1970s, his photographic works of the 1980s, and his late serial pieces.
+From sculptor to conceptual artist: To celebrate what would have been his 100th birthday, the Von der Heydt-Museum is honouring Guido Jendritzko (1925, Kirchhain/Niederlausitz – 2009, Wuppertal) with an exhibition that provides insights into the extensive and diverse body of work of the Brandenburg-born and Berlin-trained artist, who was also a Documenta participant and a prominent figure in Wuppertal.
+The exhibition ranges from his early sculptures and graphics to his performance art of the 1970s, his photographic works of the 1980s, and his late serial pieces.

 | Parking garage | Opening Hours | |